hotdogee/portfolio/src/articles/en/gcp-certifications-complete.md

 _Can't have too many stickers._

 ![A black Timbuk2 backpack with a round "Google Cloud Certified - PROFESSIONAL" sticker placed on the front.](https://res.cloudinary.com/hanlin-portfolio/image/upload/v1749224698/gcp-certifications-complete-timbuk2-backpack_bupkdf.jpg)
-_The Timbuk2 backpack is another fantastic swag option—durable and practical._
+_The Timbuk2 backpack is another fantastic swag option: durable and practical._

 ![A screenshot of the Google Cloud certification rewards store webpage, showing options like shirts, hoodies, jackets, a backpack, and a welcome kit.](https://res.cloudinary.com/hanlin-portfolio/image/upload/v1749224691/gcp-certifications-complete-rewards-store_vw2mrb.png)
 _For each Professional cert, you get a code to redeem one of these items.
 The hardest part is choosing!_